IBM Cloud Docs

 If the service authorization is not present before provisioning your deployment with a key, the provision fails.

-Using the HPCS Key
+Using the HPCS key

 After you grant your Cloud Databases deployments permission to use your keys, you supply the key name or CRN when you provision a deployment.
 The deployment uses your encryption key to encrypt your data.